Schoenus lucidus: Taxonomy

 Schoenus lucidus is a species in family Cyperaceae, tribe Schoeneae.
 Other notable genera in this tribe include Costularia, Gahnia, Lepidosperma, Oreobolus and Tetraria.
 Based on phylogenetic and morphological evidence, species in the Epischoenus group are the closest relatives to S. lucidus.

 The genus Tetraria once included species from the southern African Schoenus; however, scientific evidence now shows that the two groups are evolutionary distinct based on molecular and morphological.
 Thus, several species of Epischoenus and the southern African Tetraria were transferred into Schoenus to ensure that the genus is monophyletic (i.e. the genus only has closely related species).
 In the field, the main distinguishing characters between Tetraria and Schoenus are the lack of stem leaves and absence of reticulate sheaths at the bases of the flowering stems in species of Schoenus.

 Distribution and habitat

-The mountains of the Worcester and Ceres regions of the Western Cape Province are the centers of diversity of S. lucidus, with collection locations ranging between 900-1700 m.
+The mountains of the Worcester and Ceres regions of the Western Cape province are the centers of diversity of S. lucidus, with collection locations ranging between 900 and 1700 m.
 This is a species that can survive in both wet and dry mountainous habitats.